Micro-macro decomposition based asymptotic-preserving numerical schemes and numerical moments conservation for collisional nonlinear kinetic equations: Introduction

 The aim of this paper is not on the comparison of all these different approaches, rather we will focus on the micro-macro decomposition method, which was formulated in \cite{MM-Lemou} for the Boltzmann but numerically realized only for the BGK model.
 One of the difficulties in this formulation is that one encounters a stiff linearized collision operator whose inversion could be computationally inefficient.
-One of the goals of this paper is to show how it can be extended to the general collision operators, include the Boltzmann and Landau collision operators.
+In \cite{Lemou-Note}, a linear penalty for the microscopic deviation equation was used to remove the stiffness.
+This idea is suitable for the Boltzmann equation but not for the Fokker-Planck-Landau equation which has second derivative terms in the collision operators.
+One of the goals of the current paper is to show how the micro-macro decomposition method in \cite{MM-Lemou} can be extended to the general collision operators, include the Boltzmann and Landau collision operators.
 Having its theoretical origin in \cite{liu2004boltzmann} (see also \cite{liu2006nonlinear}), the micro-macro decomposition has also found its advantage in designing AP schemes for radiative heat transfer \cite{klar2001numerical}, linear transport equation \cite{Lemou-BC}, among others.
-One of the advantages of the micro-macro approach is that one can obtain good uniform numerical stability result \cite{liu2010analysis, LFY-DG}.
+For the Boltzmann or the Fokker-Planck-Landau equation, the MM method is based on a decomposition of the kinetic equation under study into a coupled system composed of a kinetic equation on the microscopic part and a fluid equation on the macroscopic part.
+By using an implicit-explicit (IMEX) temporal discretization, it naturally leads to an AP scheme at the level of the compressible Navier-Stokes asymptotics \cite{MM-Lemou}.
+Moreover, the MM formulation guarantees the preservation of numerical moments (mass, momentum and energy) {\it exactly} thanks to the macroscopic system which is naturally in a conservative form.
+Another advantage of the MM approach is that one can obtain good uniform numerical stability result \cite{liu2010analysis, LFY-DG}.

 Our main idea for the MM method is the usage of a simple relation between a linearized collision operator (a numerically stiff term) and the quadratically nonlinear collision operator.
-For the (stiff) nonlinear collision operators, we then use the BGK-penalty method of Filbet-Jin \cite{Filbet-Jin} for the Boltzmann collision or the Fokker-Planck penalty of Jin-Yan \cite{JinYan} for the Fokker-Planck-Landau collision.
+For the latter (stiff) nonlinear collision operators, we then use the BGK-penalty method of Filbet-Jin \cite{Filbet-Jin} for the Boltzmann collision or the Fokker-Planck penalty of Jin-Yan \cite{JinYan} for the Fokker-Planck-Landau collision.
 This allows us to extend the MM method of \cite{MM-Lemou} from the BGK model to the more physical Boltzmann and Fokker-Planck-Landau equations in a rather simple fashion.